Abdullah165/Velocity-Surge/README.md

  Racing game using Unity

  What I used
- - Unity Event system to decouble between classes
+ - Unity Event system to decouple between classes
  - Unity New Input system to handle different inputs from different Platforms
  - Scriptable Objects to store data like Car Specifications
  - Ray cast with Waypoint system for AI Cars Controller